errorcodexero/scouting-system/XeroScouterInterpret/README.md

 # XeroScouterInterpret

-Our web based data interpreter, utilizing a Django backend with AngularJS Fronted.
+Our web based data interpreter, utilizing a Django backend with AngularJS Frontend.

 # Installation